haosulab/ManiSkill/README.md

 # ManiSkill

 **ManiSkill 3 beta version releases soon.
 We strongly recommend new users to wait until that releases.
-To stay tuned you can star/watch this repository and/or join our discord and/our follow our twitter https://twitter.com/HaoSuLabUCSD.
+To stay tuned you can star/watch this repository and/or join our [discord](https://discord.gg/x8yUZe5AdN) and/or follow our twitter https://twitter.com/HaoSuLabUCSD.
 For now you can read about the features below.**

 **Users looking for the original ManiSkill2 can find the commit for that codebase at https://github.com/haosulab/ManiSkill/tree/v0.5.3**